 When you are deciding on how to break up with someone you live with, factor in their reactions.
 If they have no clue what’s on your mind, they might be hostile or even act difficult.
 For instance, they may not give up things you have bought together.

+In such situations, breaking up with someone you love and live with can get ugly and unpleasant.
 They may have constant questions on why you want to get out – questions you may have no answers for.
-They may even try and woo you back.
-Then there is the money issue, if you have made investments together.
+They may even try to woo you back.
+Then there is the money issue if you have made investments together.

 In other words, even if you have solid reasons to break up with someone you love, the feelings don’t just go away overnight.
 You might experience a lot of confusion yourself and it might be a more complicated process than you imagined it to be.